Starou/SimpleIDML/README.rst

 New features
 ''''''''''''

-- IDML to INDD, INDD to IDML and export as PDF *via* SOAP call to a InDesign Server.
+Add a SOAP client to call a InDesign server to get INDD file and export in various formats.

 0.91.2